urbit/developers.urbit.org/content/guides/core/hoon-school/B-syntax.md

 objectives = ["Distinguish nouns, cells, and atoms.", "Apply auras to transform an atom.", "Identify common Hoon molds, such as cells, lists, and tapes.", "Pin a face to the subject.", "Make a decision at a branch point.", "Distinguish loobean from boolean operations.", "Slam a gate (call a function)."]
 +++

-_This module will discuss the fundamental data concepts of Hoon and how programs affect control flow._
+_This module will discuss the fundamental data concepts of Hoon and how programs handle control flow._

 The study of Hoon can be divided into two parts: syntax and semantics.